Home Hip Replacement

 Ceramic-on-Polyethylene (CoP)

 Ceramic-on-polyethylene devices couple a ceramic ball with a socket made from plastic.
-They may also substitute the plastic socket for a polyethylene lining in the natural socket.
-With plastic parts, there is still a risk of wear and debris that can cause osteolysis.
+This is, by far, the most common bearing surface used currently in the U.S., as it offers a high rate of clinical success without significant risk.
+However, there is still a small risk of wear and debris that can cause osteolysis.

 Ceramic-on-Ceramic (CoC)

 Ceramic-on-ceramic devices combine a ceramic head with a ceramic lining in the hip socket.
-Studies indicate statistically high success rates of CoC implants.
-The most common failures have been loosening of the lining and component fractures.
+Studies indicate high success rates of CoC implants.
+The most common failures unique to this bearing design are squeaking of the bearing surface and ceramic fractures.

 Ceramic-on-Metal (CoM)